pengjiz/pengjiz.com/content/en/fun-with-python-ast.md

 through the documentation of `ast` and try to play with it.

-As an example, in this post I will implement a simple "pipeline" feature available in many places---Unix shells, F#, Lisp, R, etc.
+As an example, in this post I will implement a simple "pipeline" feature available in many places -- Unix shells, F#, Lisp, R, etc.

 ## Pipeline with infix notation